Tomahawk IIb (P-40C) Royal Air Force Fighter Academy 1/48

 I tried to use an interesting masking tool from the manufacturer called Horizing.
-I think it’s better to be shades of different color boundary for the camouflage painting of the British Air Force plane, this slime-like object turns the shape slowly during my splay work by gravity.
+I think it’s better to be shades of different color boundaries for the camouflage painting of the British Air Force plane, this slime-like object turns the shape slowly during my splay work by gravity.
 A couple of times splaying after dry, the boundary was slightly shifted.

 When the Horizing slime (Masking Gum) was left a little while, I think it isn’t too transformable and becomes stable.
-It’s difficult to make them become stable by the pattern my favorite, but this is fascinating.
+It’s difficult to make them stable by the pattern my favorite, but this is fascinating.

 I painted the cockpit panel a moderately fine painted with a brush painting.
 If it’ll be completed, it’s over a canopy looking, so this may look quite fine.